 Lorraine has consulted and partnered with a number of grassroots organizations across the US, on fundraising strategies, organizational development, and coalition-building.
 Lorraine has served on the board of the Audre Lorde Project, Queers for Economic Justice, and the Justice Committee, a Latina/o-led organization dedicated to building a movement against police violence and systemic racism in NYC.
 She is currently a board member of the Grassroots Institute for Fundraising Training (GIFT), Trans Queer Pueblo, and Resource Generation; she also serves on the grants panel for the Mobilize Power Fund of Third Wave Fund.

-Lorraine manages the Working Group on Place-Based Community Change and Funders for Justice, an initiative focused on police accountability and racial justice, which launched in late 2014 in solidarity with the uprisings in Ferguson, MO.
+Lorraine manages NFG's Funders for Justice, an initiative focused on police accountability and racial and gender justice, which launched in late 2014 in solidarity with the uprisings in Ferguson, MO.

 Prior to working at NFG, Angelica has served at the UC Davis Cross Cultural Center, Office of Congresswoman Doris Matsui, Public Allies Silicon Valley and San Francisco, and the East Bay Asian Local Development Corporation (EBALDC).
 Angelica holds a B.A. in International Relations from UC Davis.